 Consumers are looking for exciting, healthy food, and canned foods often provide needed nutrients at a lower cost than fresh, frozen and dried forms, when price, waste and time to prepare are considered.

-The global canned food industry is expected to reach $108 billion by 2022.
+The global canned food industry is expected to reach $108 billion.
 Innovative product offerings with a focus on convenience, quality and eco-friendliness are expected to drive the market growth.

 Low acid, pasteurized, sterilized or acidified products are sold in

 - flexible pouches or tetra packs.

 ITB HOLDINGS LLC provides the following services to domestic and foreign companies that are manufacturers, exporters, warehouses, importers, or distributors:

 ■ Food Canning Establishment (FCE) Registration

 ■ Process Filing (SID)